ofek/pyapp/README.md

 #### Embedding

-You may embed the project with the `PYAPP_PROJECT_PATH` option which should be an absolute path to a wheel ending in `.whl` or a source distribution ending in `.tar.gz`.
+You may embed the project with the `PYAPP_PROJECT_PATH` option which should be a path to a wheel ending in `.whl` or a source distribution ending in `.tar.gz`.

 ### Execution mode